ddeutils/ddeutil-workflow/README.md

 > [!NOTE]
 > _Disclaimer_: I inspire the dynamic statement from the GitHub Action `.yml` files
 > and all of config file from several data orchestration framework tools from my
-> experience on Data Engineer.
+> experience on Data Engineer. :grimacing:

-**Rules of This Workflow engine**:
+**:pushpin: <u>Rules of This Workflow engine</u>**:

-1. Minimum unit of scheduling is 1 minute
+1. Minimum frequency unit of scheduling is **1 minute** :warning:
-2. Cannot re-run only failed stage and its pending downstream
+2. Can not re-run only failed stage and its pending downstream :rotating_light:
-3. All parallel tasks inside workflow engine use Threading (Because Python 3.13 unlock GIL)
+3. All parallel tasks inside workflow engine use Multi-Threading (Because Python 3.13 unlock GIL :unlock:)

-## Installation
+## :round_pushpin: Installation

 This project need `ddeutil-io` extension namespace packages.
 If you want to install this package with application add-ons, you should add `app` in installation;